Return to top

 broth added to pot

-Step 4: Stir in bell pepper, cover and simmer 5 minutes, or until quinoa and vegetables are tender.
-Remove from heat; stir in chopped cilantro.
+Finish the vegetables: I stir in the bell pepper, cover the pot, and let it simmer for 5 minutes until the quinoa and vegetables are tender.
+Then I take it off the heat and mix in the chopped cilantro.

 corn soup in a pot